Douglas State Forest Snowmobiling

 Friday 20 January 2017 03:54 GMT

-South of Worcester on the tri-state border, the 4,600 acre Douglas State Forest has 30+ miles of trails and jeep roads that is open to snowmobiling.
+South of Worcester on the tri-state border, the 4,600 acre Douglas State Forest has 30+ miles of trails and jeep roads that are open to snowmobiling.
 The forest is on a plateau with no major hills and a total elevation variation of around 300 feet.
 Many of the trails are very rocky and luckily, they connect with several double-tracks and gravel forest roads.

 To reach the snowmobiling trailhead for the Douglas State Forest, follow US395 south.
 Just north of Connecticut, exit onto SR16 at Webster.
 Proceed east on SR16 for 5 miles into the DSF.
 At the Cedar Street crossroad, turn left towards the Wallis Street parking area near Whitin Reservoir.
 (A right turn would lead to the DSF HQ where maps are available.)